 Can I request items from other Minnesota libraries through MNLINK?

 Can I quickly drop in to print or scan something during walk-in hours?

 - Yes.
 Customers may drop in to complete quick transactions such as printing, scanning, and checking email.
 Sessions are limited to 60 minutes with no extensions.
 Additional Express computers (15 minutes) are also available.
-We have fewer computers available due to social distancing needs, so we ask that you keep your business brief.

 Can I drop in to use a copier?

 - Yes, you may print up to 10 pages in free copies or prints during your visit.